Sharma, Rahane Help India Hit Back After Early Wobble - UrduPoint

 Sharma and Rahane ensured that India, who have already taken an unassailable 2-0 lead in the three-match series, denied the opposition bowlers any wickets after lunch.

+"The duo batted really well.
+There was a bit of moisture early on.
+Wicket was doing something," said India's batting coach Vikram Rathour.

-Kagiso Rabada got two early scalps and fellow paceman Anrich Nortje claimed his maiden Test wicket after he trapped India skipper Virat Kohli lbw for 12.
+"They also bowled in better areas but recovery was phenomenal.
+Both of them batted really well and post-lunch the wicket eased a bit.
+We should catch this."
+Kagiso Rabada got two early scalps in a fiery morning spell and fellow paceman Anrich Nortje claimed his maiden Test wicket after he trapped India skipper Virat Kohli lbw for 12.

 Sharma, who hit twin centuries in his debut game as an opening batsman at the start of the series, then steadied the innings along with Rahane, who completed his 21st Test fifty.